franedsandi/characters_d_and_d/README.md

     -   Modify CRUD for images [DONE] (s-p-branch)

 -   Page displaying all characters belonging to a specific race [DONE] (f-s-branch) (in main)
 -   Modify create and update for characters to include race [DONE] (f-s-branch) (in main)
--   Modify create and update for characters to include skills [f-s-branch]
--   Modify create and update for characters to include race [DONE] (f-s-branch) (in main)
 -   Modify create and update for characters to include skills [TODO] (info needed)